Abdallah-SE/Electronic_store_app/README.md

 ```
  -The roles of the users
  -Manage users, groups and privileges
- -Alot of perations to users and groups
+ -A lot of operations to users and groups
  -......